cblte/cbrueggenolte-de/src/pages/now.md

 ## Where I am

-I am still living in the Den Haag, Netherlands, together with my wonderful wife Sarah.
-Trying to make a new website while participating in the [Full-Stack TypeScript & React Bootcamp](https://bootcamp.dev) from Flavio Scopes.
+I am still living in the Netherlands, together with my wonderful wife.
+Trying to make a new website
+while participating in the [Full-Stack TypeScript & React Bootcamp](https://bootcamp.dev) from Flavio Copes.

 ## What I am doing

 It took ages to update my website, the last update was probably sometime last year when I recreated the page with [Hugo](https://gohugo.io).
-But I'm not happy with Hugo, so I'm going to try something new.
+But I'm not happy with Hugo,
+so I'm going to try something new.
 This time I created my website with [Astro](https://astro.build).
-It's a site generator written in TypeScript, and togethe rwith Tailwind CSS, it is a great combination.
+It's a site generator written in TypeScript, and together with Tailwind CSS, it is a great combination.

-In my more or less 9-to-5 job, I'm a software engineer and I'm trying to get into DevSecOps.
+In my more or less 9-to-5 job, I'm a software engineer.
 We use Java, TypeScript and Python to make software for our customers.
 We set up services in Docker and Kubernetes for our internal development team to keep them happy.

 ## Getting fit